-Figure 9: The compression factor depends on the number of basis functions.
-We removed motion vector elements with the absolute values smaller than 1e-7 and calculated the compression factors.
+Fig. 10 The compression factor depends on the number of basis functions.
+We removed motion vector elements with the absolute values smaller than 1e-7 and calculated the compression factors were used for the comparison.
+The distortion rate is calculated by Eq.
+(16) which was defined by Karni and Gotsman in [18].

-where A and \tilde{A} are the $3m \times n$ matrices that consist of absolute markers' position of original motion and the decompressed motion respectively, m is the number of markers, n is the number of keyframes, and E(A) is the mean of marker positions with respect to time.
-For reconstructing a frame, our method only requires a few calculations by following Eqn (1) so that it can reconstruct frames on the fly.
+where A and A are the $3m \times n$ matrices that consist of absolute markers' position of original motion and the decompressed motion respectively, m is the number of markers, n is the number of keyframes, and E(A) is the mean of marker positions with respect to time.
+For reconstructing a frame, our method only requires a few calculations by following Eq.
+(1) so that it can reconstruct frames on the fly.
+Table 5The comparisonbetween our method and otherapproaches